YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Feedback.md

 - The user is given a clear avenue of where to direct questions or report bugs
 - Mechanism is in place to allow for you to respond to feedback
-- Do you want to run usablity testing interview, useful in design aand testing Tool/App
+- Do you want to run usablity testing interview, useful in design aand testing of the Project

 ---